rolfbjarne/xamarin-macios/docs/website/mtouch-errors.md

 ### <a name="MT8028"/>MT8028: The runtime function {function} has been linked away.

 This indicates a bug in Xamarin.iOS.
 Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).

+### <a name="MT8029"/>MT8029: The runtime function {function} wasn't found or loaded correctly.

+This indicates a bug in Xamarin.iOS.
+Please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new).